 For each department, educators ask themselves “what kind of student would we like to see come out of our program?”
 The answer is broadly in two parts.
 First, basic, sound knowledge and competence of the fundamentals of the specific discipline are required.
 For biology, that would include things like a general understanding of the living world at all levels (molecules, cells, organisms, communities, etc), evolutionary theory, and ability to do laboratory or fieldwork, and so on.
 For the mathematical disciplines, it would include things like algebra, calculus, trigonometry, statistics, and computational math among other things.
 But a basic competence in the discipline-specific content is only part of it.
 It is impossible to cover all the contents of a specific discipline in an undergraduate degree, which is why the second answer is just as important.
 The second component concerns transferable skills.
 These are critical because they allow us to switch from one science field to another even if the content and background have not been covered as much as one wished.

 My personal view is that there are at least three very broad areas of competence required for anyone wishing to enter science, engineering, technology, or pre-clinical medicine.
 The first area is logic, organized thought, and quantitative skills.
-For developing this aspect at the university level, training in mathematics is required.
+The mind is by nature not particularly logical or rational.
+For developing this aspect at the university level, some training in mathematics is required.
 The second area is language.
 In every discipline, we need to write, speak, and listen.
-Language is essential.
+Language is essential, perhaps the most essential single component.
+As Wittgenstein (in his book the Tractatus) says the limits of our language are the limits of our reality.
 All languages are a gift and important.
 No single language is, at its core, more important than any other, but it is also important to be pragmatic.
 To a large degree English, for better or worse, is the lingua franca of science.
 The third area that in my view is essential is philosophy.
 Philosophy is criticized as being a ‘luxury’ subject, non-essential, or divorced from empirical fields.
 That is simply not true.
 Philosophy is everything.
 It is the ultimate transferable skill.
 In fact, I would argue that if in a hypothetical world, one was only allowed to study one subject it would have to be philosophy.

 How can the teaching goals be realized?